 If you select “Yes”, the software will take you to the Edit Process Window screen in order to save the changes that you have made.

-If your oven is capable of communicating with the software you will see different dialog boxes.
+If your oven is capable of communicating with the software, you will see different dialog boxes.

 If you answer yes, a dialog box will appear displaying the amount of time until the oven acknowledges the recipe change request.
 Select OK.
-See Figure 50.